What's In A Name: An Identity Story

 So these are three further confirmations of what I know deep inside: Amara is my soul declaring itself.
 What's fascinating is that I didn't sit down and systematically select this name through logic; it was given in grace, evolving over a period of years, and the outer alignment mirrors the inner truth.

 One day at the beach I was inspired ("in Spirit") to chant my name as three distinct syllables: Ah-Ma-Ra.
 I realized that these are three of the myriad names for God.
-Ah is the out-breath; Ma is the Great Mother; Ra is the Sun, worshipped in many ancient cultures as deity.
+Ah is the breath.
+The eighth century Japanese Buddhist monk and poet Kūkai wrote, "The first word 'Ah' blossoms into all others; each of them is true."
+Ma is our primal sonic, the Great Mother; Ra is the Sun, worshipped in many ancient cultures as deity.
 I felt suffused with grace.

 Recently, I looked up "Amara" in The New Age Baby Name Book by Sue Browder, and was delighted to read that Amara is the Esperanto form of Mary.
 Esperanto is an artificial international language, which is said to be fairly easy for people who speak many different languages to master.
 Its creator, Ludwig Zamenhof, hoped the world would one day be united by a common tongue.
 Since my life purpose is connecting the collective toward our eventual expression of unity, this confirmation from my soul name brings me great joy.